Vasile2k/vasile2k.github.io/README.md

     </tr>
 </table>

-'''nasm
+''' nasm ; In case resgisters are altered by interrupt 13h
-        ; In case resgisters are altered by interrupt 13h popa
+	popa
 	pusha